Biji-Biji Initiative

 Currently its operations are based at two open workshops in Jalan Ipoh, Kuala Lumpur and a factory in Klang, Selangor.

 Background

-Biji-Biji was formed in December 2012, beginning by tackling environmental issues through up-cycling and repurposing waste into gifts and products.
+Biji-Biji Initiative was formed in December 2012, beginning by tackling environmental issues through up-cycling and repurposing waste into gifts and products.
 Biji-Biji opened their first Open Workshop in Jalan Sungkai, off Jalan Ipoh in 2013.
 The main activities done is woodworking and metalworking.
 Later in 2015, a second Open Workshop was opened at Jalan Nangka, off Jalan Ipoh.
 The main activities in this workshop are electronics, stitching and tailoring.
 Besides that, Biji-Biji also practices open source ideas, which is idea and information sharing.
-Biji-biji will be basing its operations from a public friendly maker-space from May 2017 in Publika, Kuala Lumpur.
+Biji-Biji will be basing its operations from a public friendly maker-space from May 2017 in Publika, Kuala Lumpur.